Arudjreis/awesome-security-GRC/README.md

 * [*Risk, Governance and Cyber Compliance*](https://podcasts.google.com/feed/aHR0cHM6Ly9mZWVkcy5idXp6c3Byb3V0LmNvbS83MjMzOTkucnNz?sa=X&ved=0CAkQlvsGahcKEwjonfmhqKnxAhUAAAAAHQAAAAAQAg) - Hosted by Dr. Bill Souza
   * The last episode dates back to late 2020 but the content is top-notch and his views on risk management are worth a listen.

+* [*The GRC Podcast*](https://www.thegrcpodcast.com/) - Hosted by Mark Graziano
+  * The goal of this podcast is to shine light on GRC security champions and showcase the much of a dynamic security discipline GRC is.

 ## Security GRC Episodes